 The list of UNESCO world heritage sites consists of outstanding testimonies to the history of mankind and nature: silent but eloquent witnesses to magnificent cultural achievements and natural phenomena.

 The World Heritage Committee awards the UNESCO World Heritage title to monuments, ensembles, industrial monuments and extraordinary natural landscapes and thereby places them under special protection by the international community.
 A journey to a UNESCO World Heritage site is a very special and unique journey into the past.
 Experience the most impressive legacies of the past by visiting World Heritage sites in Germany.
 Discover the earliest traces of world history at the Pit Fossil Site at Messel in Hessen.
 Combine a trip to Berlin with an exploration of six thousand years of the history of mankind, or let yourself be won over by the clarity of the Bauhaus architecture in Dessau and Weimar.
 Every one of Germany ’s World Heritage sites is well worth a visit.
 Let yourself be captivated by the very places where history was made.
 Set out on a journey on which you will trace the history of mankind itself.
 UNESCO World Heritage is unique and so will be your journey to the German World Heritage sites.
 This booklet contains information and suggestions on how to experience history and how best to enjoy the delights of each individual region.

-Currently (as at July 2011), Germany has 37 sites listed on the UNESCO World Heritage list.
+Currently, Germany has 38 sites listed on the UNESCO World Heritage list.
 Each bears its own unique testimony to history but can be broadly grouped under the following categories.